ofux/Digger-Documentation/README.md

 Delete Assets/Digger folder (if any) and import Digger into your project (from the Asset Store).

 From now on, Digger should be imported and **you should not have any error in the console**.
 There should be a new menu: *Tools > Digger*.

+If you still have some issues, please join us on **Discord** so we can help you: https://discord.gg/C2X6C6s

 ## Getting Started